wouterdebie/locast2dvr/README.md

 - Multiple DVR tuners in a single server
 - SSDP for easy discovery of DVR devices in PMS or Emby
 - Acts like either a HDHomerun Tuner or m3u tuner
+- Provides locast EPG information as an XMLTV guide

 ## Prerequisites
 - Active locast.org account with an active donation.
 Locast doesn't allow you to stream without a donation.